 The Cairns Hospital supports an estimated resident population of 278,000 and regularly provides acute medical services for residents of the Cape and Torres region (population of 26,399).
 Combined with estimated population growth of 1.1% per annum, and an ageing population, it is estimated that by 2026 an additional 67,000 people will reside in the catchment area with close to one in five residents being over 65 years of age.
 In addition, Cairns Hospital provides medical services for the estimated five million tourists that visit the region annually.

 In 2018-2019 there were 74,667 presentations to the Cairns Hospital emergency department, a 24% increase over the preceding five years, and 82,727 patients were admitted to the Hospital.
 Throughout 2019 the emergency department has faced unprecedented pressure, averaging 211 patients per day, an increase of 4% year on year.
 Also 30% of emergency patients are tourists or people who live outside Cairns, in rural and remote areas including Cape York and Torres Strait.

 Demand for CHHHS services will therefore continue to rapidly increase.
 Expansion of the capability and status of the Cairns Hospital is required to meet the future health needs of the growing TNQ population.

-The proposal for a five-storey REI Centre to service this population has broad partner support and seeks to build on successive government investments.
+The proposal for a five-storey CHIP to service this population has broad partner support and seeks to build on successive government investments.
 CHHHS, supported by the Northern Queensland Primary Healthcare Network (PHN), JCU and Advance Cairns, is collectively seeking to improve the ability of Cairns to build its own medical, nursing and allied health workforce and translate research into practice to improve health outcomes in our community.